TronFortyTwo/Tux-in-Space/README.md

 the phisic's law, of planets, spaceships, suns, and everything else in the deep space.
 Now have:
-- An extended gerarchic collection of various object types whit different behavior
+- An wide gerarchic collection of various object types whit different behavior
-- Phisic engine that simulate the gravity force and the impacts between the objects whit different types of impacts
+- Phisic engine that simulate the gravity force and different types of impacts between the objects
 - Space Monster whit a basic AI

 for test/use the program: